 And an unrelated alternate history novella set in New England about the unintended side effects of a WWII-era drug developed to create affinity between an interrogator and interrogatee:

-A Day in Deep Freeze Aqueduct Press (Conversation Pieces series) (April 2015)
+A Day in Deep Freeze Aqueduct Press (Conversation Pieces series no. 46) (April 2015).

 To back up — I’m writing the last 13 stories of 74 story feminist military science fiction series.
 Following Ray Bradbury’s advice I am writing, revising, and sending out one story a week.
 The thing about planning a big project like this is that there is no guarantee what order the stories will be published in (or if they will be published at all).
 The stories are linked rather than direct sequels of one another and I wrote them to be read out of order.